grinsted/wavelet-coherence/docs/_posts/faq.md

 What does a peak in XWT tell?
 ----------------------------------------------------------

 You have to be very careful interpreting XWT peaks.
 If you take the WTC of a signal with pure white noise then the XWT will look very similar to the WT of the signal.
-The same problem exists in �normal' power spectral analysis.
+The same problem exists in  degreesnormal' power spectral analysis.
 If you calculate the cross Power spectral density of a periodic signal with a white noise signal then you will get a peak.
 It does not mean that the series have any kind of connection just because there is a peak.
 I recommend examining the WTC and the phase arrows.
-If there is a connection then you would expect the phenomena to be phase-locked � i.e. that the phase-arrows point only in one direction for a given wavelength.
+If there is a connection then you would expect the phenomena to be phase-locked  degrees i.e. that the phase-arrows point only in one direction for a given wavelength.
 So, if they vary between in-phase and anti-phase then it is a clue that they probably not are linked.